FSGModding/FSG_Mod_Assistant/docs/index.md

   - Warn that you can't use it with this version

 - If a file exists that is not a mod at all
+  - _NOTE:_ `prefab`s will also show as non-mods, as for the purposes of Mod Assistant, they are not valid
   - Suggest you remove the file

 ## Usage